wkumari/draft-wkumari-owe/README.md

    In order to provide an encrypted connection using OWE, the network operator creates an SSID with the (WPA2 / 802.11i [IEEE.802-11i]) pre-shared key identical to the SSID.
-As part of the WPA2 protocol the wireless client (STAtion) and Access Point (AP) derive a Pairwise
+As part of the WPA2 protocol